bespokewd1/BespokeAgency/src/content/blog/secure-a-custom-domain.md

 After finding an available domain, it’s time to register it.
 A reliable and user-friendly provider, like Namecheap, offers competitive prices and a simple registration process.
 They also offer features like privacy protection to keep your information secure.

-*Secure your custom domain name with <a href="https://namecheap.pxf.io/Kjov1a" target="_top">Namecheap</a> today and start building your brand’s online presence.*
+*Secure your custom domain name with <a href="https://namecheap.pxf.io/Kjov1a" target="_blank" class="affiliate_link" >Namecheap</a> today and start building your brand’s online presence.*

 <h4>4.
 Set Up Your Website</h4>